Maryborough, Queensland: Sport

 Maryborough will host the 2032 Olympic and Paralympic Archery events.

 Rugby league is popular in Maryborough.
 The premier club is the Maryborough Wallaroos, which competes in the Queensland Rugby League Central Division Bundaberg Rugby League competition.
 The team won the Bundaberg competition in 2009 and won the Fraser Coast Rugby League competition in 2010 and 2011 after moving into that competition.
+The Wallaroos claim to be the oldest club playing rugby league in Australia, being founded in 1893 when a rugby union club.

 Soccer is also popular; there are 5 clubs located in Maryborough and affiliated with Football Maryborough - Doon Villa, Granville, Maryboough West, Sunbury and Tinana.
 These clubs offer soccer for all ages and abilities - juniors and seniors, girls and boys, women and men.
 In 2021 Doon Villa celebrated 50 years since its establishment in 1971 and in 2022 their long-time rivals Sunbury will celebrate 50 years since their establishment in 1972.
 Federation Park in Banana Street, Granville is Football Maryborough's home soccer complex comprising 11 active fields.

 The Maryborough Bears Australian rules football club is based out of Federation Park and have competed in the AFL Wide Bay competition since 1998.

 Maryborough Cricket Club is in Maryborough & District Cricket Association.

 Maryborough Speedway, off Gympie Road in Tinana, races sedans and includes a motorcycle speedway track within the site.
 The track hosted the Queensland Solo Championship during the 2017/2018 season.

 Point Lookout Croquet Club is at 23 North Street.

 The city was the location for the 2013 and 2025 Australian Scout Jamborees.